sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/install-the-ide.md

 The Standard Edition IDE requires license, which you can get from GOWIN Semiconductor Corp.

-The Education Edition IDE is free to use, but supports fewer devices and contains fewer IP cores.
+The Education Edition IDE is free to use, but supports fewer devices and includes fewer IP cores.

 The following figure (updated 2022/11/09) shows the part numbers supported in the latest Education Edition IDE